aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

        John             Smith
        Jane              Cook

-If the original name data has first, middle, and last names, all separate by spaces, then :func:`strsplit` will split the strings into three columns:
+If the original name data has first, middle, and last names, all separated by spaces, then :func:`strsplit` will split the strings into three columns:

 ::